Hair transplantation

 Hair transplantation is a surgical technique that removes hair follicles from one part of the body, called the 'donor site', to a bald or balding part of the body known as the 'recipient site'.
 The technique is primarily used to treat male pattern baldness.
 In this minimally invasive procedure, grafts containing hair follicles that are genetically resistant to balding (like the back of the head) are transplanted to the bald scalp.

 Hair transplantation can also be used to restore eyelashes, eyebrows, beard hair, chest hair, pubic hair and to fill in scars caused by accidents or surgery such as face-lifts and previous hair transplants.
 Hair transplantation differs from skin grafting in that grafts contain almost all of the epidermis and dermis surrounding the hair follicle, and many tiny grafts are transplanted rather than a single strip of skin.

 Since hair naturally grows in groupings of 1 to 4 hairs, current techniques harvest and transplant hair "follicular units" in their natural groupings.
 Thus modern hair transplantation can achieve a natural appearance by mimicking original hair orientation.
 This hair transplant procedure is called follicular unit transplantation (FUT).
 Donor hair can be harvested in two different ways: strip harvesting, and follicular unit extraction (FUE).

 Procedure

 Pre-operative assessment and planning

 At an initial consultation, the surgeon analyzes the patient's scalp, discusses their preferences and expectations, and advises them on the best approach (e.g. single vs. multiple sessions) and what results might reasonably be expected.

+Laxometers are used to measure the looseness (or more specifically, laxity) of the scalp.
 Pre-operative folliscopy will help to know the actual existing density of hair, so that postoperative results of newly transplanted hair grafts can be accurately assessed.
 Some patients may benefit with preoperative topical minoxidil application and vitamins.

 For several days prior to surgery the patient refrains from using any medicines which might result in intraoperative bleeding and resultant poor grafting.
 Alcohol and smoking can contribute to poor graft survival.
 Post operative antibiotics are commonly prescribed to prevent wound or graft infections.